Crazy-Jack/Student-System-Cpp/README.md

 # Student System project
-Command Line Interface(CLI) for managing student information.
-A capstone small project for getting familiar with C++.
+Command Line Interface(CLI) for managing student information, A capstone small project for getting familiar with C++.
 Date: May 2019

 ### Designed features: